A thriving, cohesive community is a community where Queenslanders of all backgrounds, ages and abilities:

 - targeted investment for the regional locations of Toowoomba, Rockhampton and Townsville

 - a greater emphasis on addressing economic exclusion.

-The plan aims to promote and strengthen Queensland’s social cohesion, reduce social marginalisation and economic exclusion, and address anti-social behaviour and behaviours that can lead to violence or physical harm.
+The plan aimed to promote and strengthen Queensland’s social cohesion, reduce social marginalisation and economic exclusion, and address anti-social behaviour and behaviours that can lead to violence or physical harm.

 Thriving Cohesive Communities Grants